up-rev/sw-design-template/assets/icds/example_gatt_icd.rst

 ~~~~
     *  *Service UUID:* *[71a8-1b49-ce39-0088-6b62-c8ed-9A10-9a5b]*

-sercive for performing over the air updates
+service for performing over the air updates

 .. <!--*user-block-fota-start*-->